kensnyder/bunshine/README.md

 app.listen({ port: 3100, reusePort: true });
 ```

+Note: Please register `etags()` before `compression()`.

+It's important to generate the ETag after compressing the response.
+This
+ensures that the ETag reflects the exact version of the compressed content sent
+to the client.
+If you generate the ETag before compression, it will correspond
+to the uncompressed content, leading to mismatches when clients compare ETags
+for cached compressed responses.

 ### Recommended Middleware

 Most applications will want a full-featured set of middleware.
 Below is the